Exlodium/CS2-External-Base/README.md

 # How to use
 Simply compile the project in Release x64, it should compile a DLL file which you can inject into any x64 process :)
+Make sure you don't inject the DLL into CS2, inject it into some other x64 process

 # Features
 **ESP**